Geographic Information Systems

 GIS 4685 GIS and Natural Hazards (4 Credits)

 This course is designed to provide students with an introduction to the use of GIS in natural hazard assessment.
 Students receive an introduction to the use of geographical information systems (GIS) in various types of natural disasters and response management.
 Emphasis is placed on the types of applications and analytical techniques in environmental fields where GIS is commonly used as a mapping and analytical tool.
 The analytical techniques used in lab exercises consist of practical applications that support hazard risk and assessment, mitigation, and emergency response planning.
+Prerequisite: GIS 4101 or similar GIS course and/or work experience.

 GIS 4687 Hydrologic Modeling in GIS (4 Credits)

 Hydrology is concerned with movement of the earth's waters through the hydrologic cycle, and the transport of constituents carried in its flow.
 In GIS, the landscape is represented by means of geographically referenced data describing the character and shape of relief features.
 A spatial hydrology model simulates the water flow and transport in a specific locale using GIS data structures.
 Hydrologic modeling in GIS allows us to automatically delineate a drainage system and quantify the characteristics of the system.
 It focuses on the movement of water across a land surface.
 This course looks at the basic inputs to hydrological modeling in GIS, walks students through established modeling procedures, and has students work on projects that are real and relevant as model applications.
 Instruction is largely hands-on, project-oriented.
+Prerequisite: GIS 4101 or similar GIS course and/or work experience.

 GIS 4690 GPS for GIS (4 Credits)

 This course is an introduction to GPS (Global Positioning Systems) concepts, techniques, and applications as they relate to GIS data collection.
 Lectures focus on satellite surveying, GPS technology, error sources, program planning, data collection design, and Quality Control and Quality Assurance issues for data collection programs.
 Lab exercises include planning a GPS survey, designing a field data collection plan and associated data dictionary, field data collection, and data integration into a GIS.
+Prerequisite: GIS 4101 or similar GIS course and/or work experience.

 GIS 4700 Remote Sensing I (4 Credits)

 This course provides a survey of remote sensing technologies, applications, and the industry.
 This course is designed for GIS, Geography and Geoscience students who seek to broaden their understanding of remote sensing in support of Geographic Information Systems.
 Introductions to the electromagnetic spectrum, energy sources, radiation principles, aerial cameras, and electronic imaging provide the student with the initial building blocks to a thorough understanding of remote sensing.
 This course provides an overview of the various high altitude and space-based collection systems and their characteristics, with a view toward future systems and capabilities.
 In addition, this course exposes students to the techniques of extracting relevant information from both hard copy and digital imagery.
+Pre-requisite: This course is a pre-requisite for GIS 4740 – Remote Sensing II.

 GIS 4701 Topics in Geographic Information Systems (2-5 Credits)